rfong/rflog/_posts/2021-06-25-brain-hygiene.md

 Lots of Recursers enjoy completely unplugging from our devices and going to nature to reset our brains!

-If you're not very excited about going outside, find ways to enjoy learning more about nature and getting engaged with the details of the world around you.
-Here are some helpful apps for [plant literacy](https://www.inaturalist.org/), [bird identfication](https://merlin.allaboutbirds.org/), and [running every street in your city](https://citystrides.com/).
+If you're not as excited about going outside as you'd like to be, it can be helpful to get a dog or pick up an interest such as [plant literacy](https://www.inaturalist.org/), [birding](https://merlin.allaboutbirds.org/), or [running every street in your city](https://citystrides.com/).
 Also google "self-guided walking tours" in your area.

 Hannah's trick for getting up more often: spread out laundry and other chores during the day.
 If you're ambitious, get a very thirsty plant such as a hydrangea, and water it during the day.
 Growing herbs and vegetables from seed is another way to get up often.